DMBlakeley/homebridge-awair2/README.md

 `limit` | Number of consecutive data points returned per request, used for custom averaging of sensor values (OPTIONAL, default = `1` i.e. one `15-min-avg`).
 Defaults to 1 for  `latest`.
 `carbonDioxideThreshold` | (OPTIONAL, default = `0` [i.e. OFF], the level at which HomeKit will trigger an alert for the CO2 in ppm)
 `carbonDioxideThresholdOff` | (OPTIONAL, default = `0` [i.e. `carbonDioxideThreshold`], the level at which HomeKit will turn off the trigger alert for the CO2 in ppm, to ensure that it doesn't trigger on/off too frequently choose a number lower than `carbonDioxideThreshold`)
-`vocMw` | The Molecular Weight (g/mol) of a reference gas or mixture that you use to convert from ppb to ug/m^3 (OPTIONAL, default = `72.66578273019740`)
+`vocMw` | (OPTIONAL, default = `72.66578273019740`) The Molecular Weight (g/mol) of a reference gas or mixture that you use to convert from ppb to ug/m^3
+`autoOccupancy` | (OPTIONAL - Omni only, default = `false`) Whether to enable Omni auto Occupancy detection based on minimum sound level detected.
+If enabled, `occupancyDetectedLevel` and `occupancyDetectedNotLevel`are initial values for the detection algorithm.
-`occupancyDetectedLevel` | (OPTIONAL - Omni only, default = `60`, the level at which HomeKit will indicate room Occupancy is detected based on room sound level in dBA)
+`occupancyDetectedLevel` | (OPTIONAL - Omni only, default = `60`) The initial level at which HomeKit will indicate room Occupancy is detected based on room sound level in dBA)
-`occupancyDetectedNotLevel` | (OPTIONAL - Omni only, default = `55`, the level at which HomeKit will indicate room Occupancy is not detected based on room sound level in dBA)
+`occupancyDetectedNotLevel` | (OPTIONAL - Omni only, default = `55`) The initial level at which HomeKit will indicate room Occupancy is not detected based on room sound level in dBA)
 `logging` | Whether to output logs to the Homebridge logs (OPTIONAL, default = `false`) `verbose` | Whether to log results from API data calls (OPTIONAL, default = `false`).
 Requires `logging` to be `true`.
-`development` | Enables Development mode to allow use of 'test' Awair devices lacking production/Awair OUI formatted Serial numbers.
+`development` | Enables Development mode to allow use of `test` Awair devices lacking `end user`/Awair OUI formatted Serial numbers.
-`ignoredDevices` | Array of Awair device macAddresses to be excluded from HomeKit (OPTIONAL).
+`ignoredDevices` | (OPTIONAL) Array of Awair device macAddresses (12 characters in length) to be excluded from HomeKit (OPTIONAL). `End user` devices with begin with Awair OUI "70886B", `test` devices are concatnation of right 12 characters of '00000000000' + deviceId.

 # Resources